• Skip to primary navigation

 Cream and sugar in a wide saucepan.

-Step 2: Whisk the cream, sugar and cardamom together in a medium pot or saucepan.
-Place it over medium low heat and stir frequently.
+Step 2: Whisk the cream, sugar and cardamom together in a medium pot or saucepan over medium low heat.
+Whisk frequently.

 Cream and sugar and cardamom and milk in a saucepan.